-There is considerable overlap between some areas of Waverley and across the border in Hampshire and West Sussex.
+There is considerable overlap between some areas of Waverley and the border of Hampshire and West Sussex.
 It is important when responding to patterns of demand that we give regard to the potential impacts on these adjacent planning areas and vice versa.

 It is useful to understand how accurate the forecasts are year on year.
-In 2015, it was forecast that there would be 1342 children on roll at Waverley primary schools in reception.
-The school census from October 2015 showed that there were actually 1362 children on roll, giving an under-estimation of 1%.
-Despite this, by by using existing primary school capacity and commissioning bulge classes in areas of exceptional demand, Surrey County Council was able to offer a school place to all Surrey children who applied for one.
+In 2016, it was forecast that there would be 1,428 children on roll at Waverley primary schools in reception.
+The school census from October 2016 showed that there were actually 1,419 children on roll, giving an over-estimation of 1%.